NebelNidas/yt-re/README.md

 Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/NebelNidas/intermediary), and YT-Mappings names ("named") and packages enigma mappings into a zip archive.

 ### `mapNamedJar`
-Builds a deobfuscated jar with YT-Mappings and automapped fields (enums, etc.).
+Builds a deobfuscated jar with YT-Mappings and automapped fields (enums, etc.) called `youtube-<youtube version>-named.jar`.
 Unmapped names will be filled with [intermediary](https://github.com/NebelNidas/Intermediary) names.

 ### `decompileCFR`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.